NativeScript/docs-v7/docs/runtimes/android/debug/debug-native.md

 `<local-host-port>`: the same socket we set-up earlier (40000)

-Open this link in chrome and it will automatically connect to your running application if you've done the `adb forward` part correctly.
+Open this link in Google Chrome and it will automatically connect to your running application if you've done the `adb forward` part correctly.
 If it doesn't connect right away, you'll get a button to `Reconnect`.
 This will happen when you try to connect chrome-dev-tools before the application has started.
 If you want to stop early in the execution you can put a `debugger;` statement in your JavaScript code.

->Note: always start the application before trying to if through chrome.
+>Note: always start the application before trying to if through Google Chrome.

 Now you can debug both the Android Runtime && Android Runtime Binging Generator through Android Studio and your business logic through Chrome-Dev-Tools.